hyperkot/event/README.md

 - **nodemon** *(npm)* - this is not requirement, just a recomendation.
 I use it as a ci-automation tool when working on this library.
 One can setup this utility in such a way, that it will recompile source on any change(together with autosave in ide) and run tests(the only thing that can actually be run if you think of this lib as a standalone project).
-So just start it in the terminal, switch to ide and you will be able to observe how test results change as you write code.
+So just start it in the terminal then switch to ide and you will be able to observe how test results change as you write code.
 This is the way i prefer to work.
 Right now i start it with `nodemon -w . -x "tsc -p . && mocha" -d 1 -i "*.js" -e ts` command.
-And i have to restart it manually only after system restart, or something like that.
+And i have to restart it manually only after system restart or something like that.
 - **tslint** *(npm)* - this one is a recommendation too.
 I don't even run it myself - it is integrated into the ide i use, which is Visual Studio Code.
 - **gulp** *(npm)* - some tasks are implemented in gulp so this is a requirement in order to